This post may contain affiliate links. Please read my disclosure for more information.

 I’m not too worried about looking bad in the picture for two reasons.
 First of all everyone’s passport photo is bad, right?
 Secondly, because it’s important to have a current passport, even if you don’t have any plans for international travel.
 When I renewed mine, I had submitted an application to be a volunteer crew member on the Draken Harald Hårfagre, a modern recreation of a Viking sailing ship making an Atlantic crossing this summer, but I knew the likelihood of getting selected was pretty slim.
 Sadly, I wasn’t chosen to be a crew member, but I’m still glad that I renewed my passport, even though I don’t currently have any plans for a trip abroad.

 I recommend that everyone get a passport.
 It may seem silly if you’re not planning on taking a trip to a foreign country, but there are still good reasons for having one.
-If you’ve been debating getting or renewing your passport, or if it’s not something you’ve ever really considered, here are four reasons I recommend getting a passport.
+If you’ve been debating getting or renewing one, or if it’s not something you’ve ever really considered, here are four reasons I recommend getting a passport.

-1. Just in case something bad happens.
+1. You need a passport in case something bad happens.

 Accidents happen.
 People get injured, or get sick.
 If something were to happen to my wife, a friend, or a family member while abroad, it’s nice to know that I could go help get them home.
 Even in an emergency, the expedited process for getting/renewing a passport can take eight days.
 A US passport is valid for ten years, so investing in one now means I’ve got a decade where I don’t have to worry if I’d be able to go help a loved on in an emergency.

-2. Just in case something good happens.
+2. Likewise, you need a passport in case something good happens.

 Last year, the company I work for flew three of my coworkers to Germany with relatively short notice.
 This year they’re sending one of my coworkers to Canada then to London and Paris next year.
 Sadly, I haven’t been tapped to go on these trips, but the possibility exists.
 Without a passport, I’d have to turn down a trip on the company dime.
 A few years ago some friends of mine had frequent flier miles that were about to expire, so they offered to fly me to Africa to visit them.
 Unfortunately, I hadn’t renewed my passport, so I missed out on what would likely have been a great trip.
 These opportunities are rare, but that doesn’t mean you shouldn’t be ready for them; it means that you should be prepared to take advantage of them when they arise!